Good, Better, Best: 6 Creative Ways to Affirm Volunteers

 Better: Buy checkbook-style calendars with clear plastic covers.
 Create a design you can slip into the covers that has your ministry’s logo and add a special message such as, “I thank God every day for the time you give to our kids.”

-Best: Take digital pictures of kids in your ministry with volunteers and send in 12 to a calendar-making company such as shutterfly.com.
+Best: With parents’ permission, take digital pictures of kids in your ministry with volunteers and send in 12 to a calendar-making company such as shutterfly.com.
 To download a custom calendar template from childrensministry.com, click here.
 Include significant ministry events in your calendar for the next year—including when your fall program kicks off.

 6. Words of Encouragement